 1. Check the shop out.

 Visit the retail store and take the time to look around the store before consigning.
 Evaluate its look, feel, and appearance.
 Is this the kind of store that you yourself would frequent?
 If not, then maybe other people feel the same too, and hence your chances of selling your items are slim at best.
 Also check merchandise condition, how merchandise is displayed, and the prices of comparable items.

 2. Determine the store’s match with your products.

 To improve your chances for sales, look for consignment shops that sell the same general type of merchandise you are offering.
 For instance, if you produce clothing that is western in style, a shop that focuses on hip-hop clothing is not going to bring you any sales.
 Similarly, if you are offering antiques, don’t offer your wares to a contemporary home furnishings store.

 3. Choose a retail store that gets adequate traffic.

 You stand a better chance of selling your products faster if you choose a store that attracts a huge number of customers.
 The store must be able to attract enough buyers, first of all.
 Many consignment stores go in and out of business quickly, so only consign with a store that has proven itself and has been in business for less at least three years.

 Keep in mind that your products are basically tied up until it’s sold or you retrieve it from consignment shops.
 If the store is located in an out-of-the-way place and doesn’t actively market itself, your products may simply gather dust and your earning potential may be severely compromised.
-I have heard of a number of consignees who complained about not getting any sale for a year!
+I have heard of a number of consignees who complained about not getting any sales for a year!
 Be smart and select only retail stores where you know your products stand a greater chance of being sold.

 Some choose to consign with “boutiques,” which are pricier and can be found in richer towns.
 The cost may be higher, but it often pays off.